A couple of years ago, when we started thinking about this new idea I asked Michele, my partner, a simple question:

 It was a challenging task indeed, so we started reading books, articles, discussed the subject with architects, and then analysed several living experiences in various part of the world.
 In the end, we came up with the idea of combining two different types of living model: the co-housing and co-living.
 Private apartments ranging from studios to apartments with a max of 3 rooms each, to secure the privacy of each individual or micro-group.
 In addition, we designed some spaces as co-living areas for the complex residents.
 The goal was to keep the advantages of offering a great degree of privacy to everyone and, at the same time, enable them to meet, share experiences and exploit the advantages of being part of a like-minded community.

 After having done so, with some clarity about the objectives we wanted to achieve, the architectural design started, and shortly after, we chose the construction partner for our eco-building.
-Today, with the building in its final days of construction, we can safely say we have achieved our goals.
+Today, with the building completed, we can safely say we have achieved our goals.

 Finally, we had to address and define the key drivers ruling our living proposal.
 A sort of framework of values or leadership principles if you were.
 In all communities some common goals are necessary.
 The value-based guidelines we identified are those plastered all over the home page and throughout our entire site.
 “Repetita juvant!”, Michele added.